pudly/schmopera-hugo/content/articles/schoenbergbach-other-unlikely-pairs-atg-theatre-heads-to-tiff.md

 date = "2017-03-01T13:40:00+00:00"
 lastmod = "2017-03-13T16:46:00+00:00"
 publishDate = "2017-03-01T14:27:00+00:00"
-slug = "schoenbergbach-other-unlikely-pairs-atg-theatre-heads-to-tiff"
-title = "Schoenberg/Bach &amp; other unlikely pairs: AtG Theatre heads to TIFF"
+short_description = "\"This past week, we were able to have an open, pop-up rehearsal in the atrium of TIFF Bell Lightbox.
+To see a new and engaged audience stop by and listen to both pianist Topher Mokrzewski and soprano Adanya Dunn rehearse is what makes this collaboration so special.
+It's been really great to work with a partner that is open to creating intersectional performances like this, who wants to activate their building into a site for film, art, and music.\"" slug = "schoenbergbach-other-unlikely-pairs-atg-theatre-heads-to-tiff" title = "Schoenberg/Bach &amp; other unlikely pairs: AtG Theatre heads to TIFF"
 +++